-1. Initiate individual check-ins with the student on a weekly basis for not less than three weeks or until the problem is resolved.

-2. Refer the student to professional counseling that meets on a weekly basis for one trimester.

-3. A student who self-refers is expected to refrain from the use of alcohol or illegal drugs.
+- 1. Initiate individual intensive counseling with the student on a weekly basis for not less than three weeks or until the problem is resolved. - 2.
+Refer the student to a support group that meets on a weekly basis for one semester. - 3.
+Refer the student to meet on an individual basis with a trained staff member for not less than three weeks. - 4.
+If the problem is deemed too serious to resolve at the school intervention level, the ATOD (Alcohol, Tobacco & Other Drug) coordinator shall be contacted and a certified alcohol and drug counselor shall make an assessment. - 5.
+A student who self-refers is expected to refrain from the use of alcohol or illegal drugs.
 If a student involved in the self-referral process subsequently violates the co-curricular code through the use of alcohol or illegal drugs, the student shall be subject to the penalties of a second offense violation of the co-curricular code.